 Indiana has eight (8) fixed fully operating inspection facilities.
 All but one (1) of these facilities have inspection barns with walk under pits for conducting truck inspections.
-Three (3) of these fixed facilities are also equipped with performance based brake testers (PBBT's).
+By the end of FFY 2023 all but one (1) location will have performance based brake testers (PBBT's).
 These fixed inspection fatalities are also equipped with weigh-in-motion and platform scales.
 Below is a map of where in the State our inspection fatalities are located.
 Also, Interstate 94 has two (2) inspection fatalities, one (1) eastbound and one (1) westbound, to accommodate CMV traffic coming and going from Chicago, IL.

 Indiana staffs these inspection facilities with our Motor Carrier Inspectors (MCI's) who are responsible for achieving a goal of keeping these facilities open up to twelve (12) hours a day for five (5) days a week.
-The MCI's will take enforcement action on overweight commercial motor vehicles (CMVs) and conduct at least a level II North American Standard inspection in conjunction with the weight enforcement.
+The MCI's will take enforcement action on overweight commercial motor vehicles (CMVs) and conduct at least a Level III North American Standard inspection in conjunction with the weight enforcement.
 MCI's will also pull in CMV's for random inspections that have a high safety rating or due to some visual defect that was observed.